 “David, this is not about me, is it? it sounds like you have someone in mind.”

+“You’re right,” he said.
 He described Lucky, her breakup and what Shelly had told him.
-“So what do you suggest?”
+“What do you suggest?”

-“David, I don’t know these people, but it sounds like you’re doing the right things.
+“David, I don’t know these people,” she said, “but it sounds like you’re doing the right things.
 If Lucky wants you to wait for a month, give it to her.

 “But you know, in the meantime, flowers, chocolate, video calls, little gifts, those things work.
-Promises you don’t plan to keep is also on the standard list of wooing tactics, but thankfully you’re not that type of person.”
+Promises that you don’t plan to keep is also on the standard list of wooing tactics.
+Thankfully you’re not that type of person.”

-“As for the ‘mentally fragile’ business,” she added sharply, “Aren’t we all vulnerable in a romantic relationship?
+“As for her ex- calling Lucky ‘mentally fragile,’” she added sharply, “Aren’t we all vulnerable in a romantic relationship?
 Harry must have been feeling guilty to call Lucky’s friend after he dumped her to check on her.
 Still, to be fair, if he’s no longer in love with Lucky, then…

 “I’m sorry all that happened to you.”

 “Bad luck,” Elise said.
-“Broken glass, one never really knows what time will bring on that happy wedding day.
+“Like broken glass at a Jewish wedding, one never really knows what time will bring on that happy wedding day.